sv-tools/conf/README.md

 ## Addons

 * [Go Templates Trasformer](https://github.com/sv-tools/conf-transformer-go-template) supports go templates by parsing and applying the templates stored in the configuration manager.
-* [JSON Parser](https://github.com/sv-tools/conf-parser-json) supports parsing a data in JSON format.
+* [JSON Parser](https://github.com/sv-tools/conf-parser-json) reads a data in JSON format.
-* [YAML Parser](https://github.com/sv-tools/conf-parser-yaml) supports parsing a data in YAML format.
+* [YAML Parser](https://github.com/sv-tools/conf-parser-yaml) reads a data in YAML format.
+* [Env reader](https://github.com/sv-tools/conf-reader-env) reads the values from environment variables.

 ## Alternatives

-* [viper](https://github.com/spf13/viper) is the most know library, it's very heavy and very reach in defferent features.
+* [viper](https://github.com/spf13/viper) is the most know library, it's very heavy and very rich in various features.
 * [koanf](https://github.com/knadh/koanf) is an attempt to make a better version of the `viper`, but also contains all parsers in same repo, so the list of dependeciies is pretty huge.